 Keep in mind that the chargers are under great pressure.
+Chargers are only to be used in approved whipped cream dispensers or multi-use dispensers.
+No other devices are authorized.
 Please use in accordance with manufacturer’s instructions.
 Never pressurize a whipped cream dispenser with more than one charger at a time.
 Non-aerosol.
 Recyclable steel.
 Volume 10 cm3.
 Contains 8gm Nitrous Oxide (E942) under pressure.
 Gross cartridge weight – 28g.
 Variety of colors.
 Do not pierce.
 Never dispose of full cartridges.
 Do not take onboard an aircraft.
 Keep out of reach of children.
 Explosion danger – 50C max temperature.

 RECYCLING – Non refillable, made of 100% recyclable steel.
 They are safe to put in with your tin cans etc. for collection.
 Please do not dispose of unused cartridges!